 Here’s a map to assist you in finding FS 051 (aka Willow Creek Road) for accessing the trail to Freel Peak, Jobs Sister, and Jobs Peak.

-The first thing to note about hiking Freel Peak, Jobs Sister, and Jobs Peak is that most people travel this route in a clockwise direction (as I am describing in this blog).
+The first thing to note about this three-peak hike is that most people travel this route in a clockwise direction.
+And this is what I’m describing in this blog.

 The reason for this is that there is a steep sandy section below Jobs Sister.
 It’s not something you have to worry about falling off of or needing specialized climbing gear or skills.
 This section is just really exhausting to hike up because it’s an 800 foot section of vertical beach.